cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/troubleshoot/troubleshoot-overview-new-outlook.md

 In theory, one could just refresh the web interface, but since the two components are connected and dependent on each other, restarting new Outlook is the best solution.

-- When new Outlook for Windows starts for the very first time, it downloads the latest bits available and then launches.
+- When new Outlook for Windows starts for the first time, it downloads the latest bits available and then launches.
-- After a few minutes new Outlook checks whether or not an update is available, but as this is the first time – there is nothing new available for us.
+- After a few minutes new Outlook checks whether or not an update is available, but as this is the first time – there's nothing new available for us.
 [THIS IS UNCLEAR]
 - At the next start of new Outlook, we check again if an update is available, and if it is, the update is downloaded in the background.
 - The next time new Outlook starts, the downloaded update installs automatically.

 When troubleshooting, we recommended launching new Outlook and then waiting 5 minutes to make sure all updates are downloaded.
-[IS THERE ANYTHING THAT TELLS THE USER WHEN A DOWNLOAD IS COMPLETE??]
+[IS THERE ANYTHING THAT TELLS THE USER WHEN A DOWNLOAD IS COMPLETE?]
 Close and restart new Outlook to ensure the most recent updates are installed.

 ### New Outlook isn't open in a week

-If a user hasn't opened new Outlook in a week, they might not have the most recent updates because the downloaded update occured when new Outlook was last running.
-A new update might be available and won't have been downloaded until new Outlook starts again.
+If a user doesn't open new Outlook in a week, they might not have the most recent updates because the downloaded update occurred when new Outlook was last running.
+A new update might be available and won't be downloaded until new Outlook starts again.

 ### New Outlook isn't opened in three weeks

-If new Outlook wasn't open in three or more weeks, a new download will begin.
+If new Outlook wasn't open in three or more weeks, a new download begins.
 The means the splash screen might show longer before the app completely opens.

 ### Manually apply an update to new Outlook